How can I write to one of your authors?

 What is an imprint?

 An imprint is an independent editorial operation within a larger publishing house.
-Arthur A. Levine Books combines the editorial vision and personal attention of a small publisher with the financial, sales, and marketing capabilities of Scholastic Inc. - very much the best of both worlds.
+Arthur A. Levine Books combined the editorial vision and personal attention of a small publisher with the financial, sales, and marketing capabilities of Scholastic Inc. - very much the best of both worlds.

-What kind of books do you publish?
+What kind of books did you publish?